Years ago, my mother-law Julie, announced to my husband John and I, that she had worked very hard to get rid of any accent.

 Swoosh …There goes another one as I realize, “Wow the adrenalin rush of biking in London traffic all but obliterates the depression I feel about living in the bedsit!”

 This is probably the time to say: We found a beautiful new place to move into and will leave our East End bedsit in 10 days.

 But living here in the East End brought with it some great realizations:

-When you’re with someone you love you can laugh at almost anything—not excluding checking each other’s heads for bugs—none found, remarkably.
+When you’re with someone you love you can laugh at almost anything—not excluding checking the bed and each other’s heads for bugs—none found, remarkably.